vasyas/push-rpc/README.md

    `X-Rpc-Client-Id` header is used to identify caller clients.
 In can be used for session tracking.
 Client ID is available at server side in the context.

+   In addition, GET method can be used to make a call without arguments.

 2. **Subscribe** - a request to subscribe to a remote function updates.
 Implemented as HTTP PUT request.
 URL contains the remote function name.
 Body contains JSON-encoded list of arguments.
 Response is JSON-encoded result of the